 Each winter, thousands of households, schools and businesses in Mountain View and Los Altos are susceptible to flooding from Permanente Creek during a major storm.
 The Santa Clara Valley Water District has initiated planning of a flood-protection project along 10.6 miles of Permanente Creek, from San Francisco Bay’s southwest shoreline through Mountain View to Foothill Expressway in Los Altos.

 The Permanente Creek Flood Protection Project offers a tremendous opportunity for a multi-purpose project to improve flood protection, create recreational opportunities and enhance the environment.
-The water district will continue to work with the cities and the community to design and build the most suitable alternative.
-No matter what design is finally developed, the water district is looking forward to working with the community to provide critical flood protection needs for Mountain View and Los Altos.
+The water district worked with the cities and the community to design the most suitable alternative.
+To view the public outreach opportunities, visit Meetings and Notices.